Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/editing/bones.rst

    If you realize the problem immediately undo the extrude action.

-In case you're wondering, you cannot just press :kbd:`X` to solve this as you would in mesh editing, because extrusion selects the newly created tips, and as explained below the delete command ignores bones' ends.
+In case you are wondering, you cannot just press :kbd:`X` to solve this as you would in mesh editing, because extrusion selects the newly created tips, and as explained below the delete command ignores bones' ends.
 To get rid of these extruded bones without undoing, you would have to move the tips, then select the bones and delete (`Deleting Bones`_) them.